jyg007/osoekmfhavenimporter/README.md

 #  EKMF Addon for OSO Haven Plugins

-## 1 Preparing for import
+## 1. Preparing for import

-### 1.1 As EMKF admin, Generate an OSO RSA Public key to prepare EKMF export file
+### 1.1 As EKMF admin, Generate an OSO RSA Public key to prepare EKMF export file

 You need to send the request to the addon.
 This is expected to be processed asynchronously during the OSO iteration.